The Institute is made up of dedicated drug discovery teams led by a Chief Scientific Officer and Lead Academic Scientists.

 Paul joined Pfizer in 2006 and went on to help establish the new Pfizer Regenerative Medicine research unit in Cambridge UK, leading the small molecule and cell therapy programs.
 In 2011 the regenerative medicine activities were incorporated into a new Pfizer research unit, “Neusentis”, where he was Head of Molecular and Cellular Biology.
 In October 2015, Paul moved to UCL Institute of Neurology to become the Chief Scientific Officer for the Alzheimer’s Research UK UCL Drug Discovery Institute.
 In 2017 he also became a Group Leader in the Dementia Research Institute at UCL.

 Paul’s scientific contributions span from ion channel neurobiology, the biology of schizophrenia, pluripotent stem cell-based disease modelling through to neurodegenerative diseases.
 He has lead drug and cell therapy programmes from basic research through to clinical trials and has co-authored around 200 scientific publications.
 He served on a range of advisory boards/committees including the MRC Neuroscience and Mental Health Board, the MRC Regenerative Medicine Research Committee and MRC UK Regenerative Medicine Platform Board, the Biological Sciences committee for assessment of UK University & Research Institutions (RAE 2008) and the Neuroscience, Psychiatry and Psychology committee for assessment of UK University & Research Institutions (REF 2014).
-He is currently a member of the Parkinson’s UK Drug Discovery Panel and MRC Developmental Pathways Funding Scheme Committee.

 Head of Chemistry